isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 * 3/4 cup soy sauce
 * 3/4 cup apple juice (pineapple and pear also work)
 * 3/4 cup brown sugar
-* 5/8 tsp garlic powder
+* 5/8 tsp garlic powder (times by 1.5 if you want to match the peppery heat from Cupbop's bulgogi sauce)
 * 1/2 tsp black pepper
 * (optional) 1 inch of grated ginger, or a tsp.
 Probably less.
 I found I didn't have ginger when I made this, and since then I haven't bothered to add it and it's great.
 Ginger in an authentic quantity is kryptonite, so if you decide to try it, start with a small amount.